afontainec/chinchay-docs/docs/middleware/access.md

   };
   ```

-  In this example, coffeeAdmin has unrestricted access to the coffees, but no access to the teas, whereas the coffeeDriker has restricted access to coffee.
+  In this example, coffeeAdmin has unrestricted access to the coffees, but no access to the teas, whereas the coffeeDrinker has restricted access to coffee.

   For Chinchay to use this, the path of the configuration file must be provided in the `.chainfile.js`: